spotify/ratatool/ratatool-diffy/diffy.md

  * `fields` - Field level statistics including, but not limited to, the number of records with different values per field, min, max, standard deviation
  * `keys` - All unique keys found in the two datasets and their Diff types by key

-For full details see [BigDiffy.scala](https://github.com/spotify/ratatool/blob/master/ratatool-diffy/src/main/scala/com/spotify/ratatool/diffy/BigDiffy.scala)
+For full details on Statistics and output see [BigDiffy.scala](https://github.com/spotify/ratatool/blob/master/ratatool-diffy/src/main/scala/com/spotify/ratatool/diffy/BigDiffy.scala)

+Supported filesystems include Local, GCS (`gs://`), and HDFS (`hdfs://`)

 ## Usage